everettvody/docs.codefresh.io/_docs/codefresh-yaml/steps/git-clone.md

 -  Working Directory

 {{site.data.callout.callout_info}}
-If you want to extend the git-clone step you can use the freestyle step.
-Example how to do it you can find [here]({{site.baseurl}}/docs/yaml-examples/examples/git-clone-private-repository-using-freestyle-step/)
+If you want to extend the `git-clone` step you can use the freestyle step ([example here]({{site.baseurl}}/docs/yaml-examples/examples/git-clone-private-repository-using-freestyle-step/))
 {{site.data.callout.end}}

 ## Basic clone step (project-based pipeline)

-The easiest way to use a git clone step is to use your default git provider as configured in [built-in git integrations]({{site.baseurl}}/docs/integrations/git-providers/).
+The easiest way to use a `git-clone` step is to use your default git provider as configured in [built-in git integrations]({{site.baseurl}}/docs/integrations/git-providers/).

 Here is an example of a pipeline that will automatically check out the repository that triggered it (i.e. a commit happened on that repository).

->Notice that the name of the clone step is `main_clone`.
-This will automatically set the working directory of all other steps that follow it **inside** the folder of the project that was checked out.
-This is normally what you want for a pipeline that only checks out a single project.
-If you use any other name apart from `main_clone` the working directory for all subsequent steps will not be affected and it will default on the [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) which is the [parent folder]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#cloning-the-source-code) of checkouts.
+>Naming your step `main_clone` triggers a convenient side effect: using this name will automatically set the working directory of subsequent steps to be **inside** the folder of the repository that was checked out.
+This is normally what you want for a pipeline that only checks out a single project -- think of `git clone something; cd something`.
+This special behavior is only linked to the name `main_clone`: using any other name will leave the working directory for all subsequent steps as the [shared volume]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#sharing-the-workspace-between-build-steps) which is the [parent folder]({{site.baseurl}}/docs/configure-ci-cd-pipeline/introduction-to-codefresh-pipelines/#cloning-the-source-code) of checkouts.